 Germanic and Slavic Languages and Literatures Major, B.A.–Russian Language and Culture Concentration

-The Russian concentration in the Department of Germanic and Slavic Languages and Literatures (GSLL) provides students with communicative and cultural mastery of a world language native for over 150 million speakers not only in the Russian Federation, Belarus, and Ukraine, but also in Central Asia and elsewhere.
+The Russian language and culture concentration in the Department of Germanic and Slavic Languages and Literatures (GSLL) provides students with communicative and cultural mastery of a world language native for over 150 million speakers not only in the Russian Federation, Belarus, and Ukraine, but also in Central Asia and elsewhere.
 Russian is a less commonly taught language that the U.S. government designates as “critical” for national security.

 Russian courses comprise five levels of language instruction from elementary to professional as well as offerings on Russian culture, literature, and civilization from 19th and 20th centuries to present.
 The GSLL Russian Program curriculum includes survey courses and chronological course sequences in addition to monographic courses focusing on major figures, genres, and cultural phenomena such as film, folklore, theater, as well as minority and expatriate cultures.
 The GSLL Russian Program equips students with a holistic critical perspective on Russian civilization in all its complexity and variety.